Bromantane: Clinical research

+Psychotropic effects

-Bromantane is described primarily as a mild psychostimulant and anxiolytic.
-It is also said to possess antiasthenic properties.
-Bromantane is reported to improve physical and mental performance, and hence could be considered a performance-enhancing drug.
+Bromantane is described primarily as a mild stimulant and anxiolytic.
+It is also said to possess anti-asthenic properties.
+Bromantane is reported to improve physical and mental performance, hence it could be considered a performance-enhancing drug.

 Bromantane has been found to lower the levels of pro-inflammatory cytokines IL-6, IL-17 and IL-4 and to normalize behavior in animal models of depression, and may possess clinical efficacy as an antidepressant.
 It has also been found to increase sexual receptivity and proceptivity in rats of both sexes, which was attributed to its dopaminergic actions.
 It has been proposed that bromantane may suppress prolactin levels by virtue of its dopaminergic properties as well.
-Bromantane has been found to "agonize" amphetamine-induced stereotypies in vivo, suggesting that it might potentiate certain effects of other psychostimulants.
+Bromantane has been found to "agonize" amphetamine-induced stereotypies in vivo, suggesting that it might potentiate certain effects of other stimulants.

-The psychostimulant effects of bromantane onset gradually within 1.5- to 2-hours and last for 8- to 12-hours.
+The stimulant effects of bromantane onset gradually within 1.5–2 hours and last for 8–12 hours when taken orally.